-A. Purpose of Schedule - Persons who receive disability income may be able to exclude a portion of it from their taxable income.
+Purpose of Schedule Persons who receive disability income may be able to exclude a portion of it from their taxable income.
 Complete this schedule to determine the amount, if any, of your exclusion.

-B. What is Disability Income - Generally, disability income is the total amount you were paid under your employer's accident and health plan or pension plan instead of wages for the time you were absent from work because of permanent and total disability.
+What is Disability Income Generally, disability income is the total amount you were paid under your employer's accident and health plan or pension plan instead of wages for the time you were absent from work because of permanent and total disability.
 However, any payment you received from a plan that does not provide for disability retirement is not disability income.

-C. Who Can Exclude Disability Income - You can take the exclusion for 2015 if you meet ALL these tests:
+Who Can Exclude Disability Income You can take the exclusion for 2018 if you meet ALL these tests:

-- You received disability income which is not otherwise exempt from Wisconsin tax. - You were not yet 65 when your 2015 tax year ended.
-(If you were born on January 1, 1951, you are considered to be age 65 at the end of 2015.) - You retired on disability and were permanently and totally disabled when you retired.
-(See Instruction D, What is Permanent and Total Disability? and instructions for Physician's Statement.) - On January 1, 2015, you had not yet reached the age when your employer's retirement program would have required you to retire. - You did not in any year prior to 1984 choose to treat your disability income as a pension instead of taking the exclusion. - If you were married at the end of 2015, you must file a joint return. - You were a Wisconsin resident when you received the disability income.
+- You received disability income which is not otherwise exempt from Wisconsin tax. - You were under age 65 at the end of 2018.
+(If you were born on January 1, 1954, you are considered to be age 65 at the end of 2018.) - You retired on disability and were permanently and totally disabled when you retired.
+(See "What is Permanent and Total Disability?" below and instructions for Physician's Statement on page 1.) - On January 1, 2018, you had not yet reached the age when your employer's retirement program would have required you to retire. - For any year prior to 1984, you did not choose to treat your disability income as a pension instead of taking the exclusion. - If you were married at the end of 2018, you must file a joint return. - You were a Wisconsin resident when you received the disability income.